Based In Milton Keynes

 Hi!
 My name is Helen and I live in Milton Keynes.

-Cruising is also a fantastic way to holiday and I particularly love Northern European cruising and all things Scandinavia.
-I am also proud to be a member of CLIA (Cruise Lines International Association).
+I absolutely love cruising – both travelling and selling.
+A cruise is also fantastic way to holiday and I particularly love Northern European cruising and all things Scandinavia.
+I am also proud to be a member of CLIA (Cruise Lines International Association) with Masters Accreditation.

 If you've thought cruising is only for the older generation then it is time to rethink.
 My favourite, and most sailed cruise line is Disney Cruise Line.
 If you think they are just for families, then think again - the best cruise I did without the children was a Disney one :)